-Installing and adding new products like lamps or luminaires to an existing lighting network can be time-consuming and potentially costly.
+Installing and adding new products, such as lamps or luminaires to an existing lighting network can be time-consuming and potentially costly.
 For residential applications, the cost normally equals the time the user needs to spend getting their lamp up and running.
 In most mesh-based networks a lamp needs to join the network securely by pairing the lamp to a control unit.
-Wireless switches or remotes are typical control units, and a they might have limitations in the number of devices they can control.
+Wireless switches or remotes are typical control units and a they might have limitations in the number of devices they can control.

 In larger systems the dedicated control unit might be supported by a dedicated gateway or hub as the interface for adding new devices.
 A gateway offers additional ways for commissioning.
-Normally a user can control the procedure by connecting a computer or mobile device, while the lamp is running on the separate lighting network.
+Normally, a user can control the procedure by connecting a computer or a mobile device, while the lamp is running on the separate lighting network.
 Amazon’s latest smart home hub makes it possible to discover and add new devices via voice commands.
-Like Philips Hue Bridge, Wink Hub, and SmartThings, Amazon’s Echo Plus includes Zigbee support to control and interact with other Zigbee enabled residential devices like doorlocks, lamps and switches.
+Like Philips Hue Bridge, Wink Hub, and SmartThings, Amazon’s Echo Plus includes Zigbee support to control and interact with other Zigbee enabled residential devices, such as doorlocks, lamps, and switches.

 Accessibility to the infrastructure and the sheer number of devices makes commissioning in industrial and commercial settings different than the home network.
-External factors like interference from other networks is also a likely challenge.
+External factors, such as interference from other networks is also a likely challenge.
 Installing, adding, moving, and configuring luminaires in buildings, industrial or commercial settings requires more resources and planning.
 Professional setup therefore often involves an onsite technician that identifies and programs lights into their respective zones or groups after the lights have been installed.

 Security and Setup Time

-In addition to lowering the energy consumption compared to conventional illumination solutions, wireless LED lighting solutions have inherit benefits that reduce users investments compared to wired systems.
+In addition to lowering the energy consumption compared to conventional illumination solutions, wireless LED lighting solutions have inherent benefits that reduce users' investments when compared to wired systems.
 Less lighting control lines and components can reduce the installation cost by 50 percent in larger installations.
 Wireless lighting solutions also provide commissioning benefits.

 By adding Bluetooth LE support to lights in a Zigbee mesh network, luminaire setup experience can be simplified via apps on smartphones or tablets.
 Bluetooth can also work as a way to enhance security.
 Lighting manufacturers providing multiprotocol effectively supply their users with an out of band commissioning portal for the lighting mesh network.